glennklockwood/limelead/content/pages/benchmarks/md-workbench.md

 - `-I` is the number of "objects" (files) to manipulate per "data set" (directory)
 - `-P` is the number of objects to precreate per data set
 - `-D` is the number of data sets to manipulate per process

+{% call alert(type="warning") %}
+Do not run md-workbench with the default parameters because they reflect a benchmark that will run for a very long time.
+{% endcall %}

 ## Phase 1 - Precreate phase